peterstark72/swehockey/README.md

 The Swehockey Python module
 ===========================

-A Python module for reading playerstats and rosters from swehockey.se
+A Python module for reading player-statistics and rosters from swehockey.se.

 # Basic Usage

 ```python
 import swehockey

 for row in swehockey.teamstats(3905):
     print row